ITXiaoPang/who_ss_libev/README.md

 ------
 # What's new?

-The latest version of wss is v0.2.
+The latest version of wss is v0.3.

 Below are the release notes for each version.

+##v0.3
+###IMPROVEMENTS
+None
+###FIXED
+Fix a spelling mistakes in README.md.

 ##v0.2
 ###IMPROVEMENTS
 None
 ###FIXED
-Fixed an issue of duplicate  devices statistics
+Fixed an issue of duplicate  devices statistics.

 ##v0.1
 ###IMPROVEMENTS